hychen39/javascript_teach/ch10/ch_10_part_1.md

     </div>
     <script>
       // 1.
 Change the color of the record element to red.
       // 2.
-Add a new data attribute department="Sales" to the record element.
+Log the attribute 'data-userName' to the console.
       // 3.
+Add a new data attribute `data-department="Sales"` to the <div id="record">.
+      // 4.
 Log the value of the data attribute department to the console.
     </script>
   </body>
 ```
 File: [lab_10_01.html](lab_10_01.html)

+- Note to the second data attribute.
+It uses the camelCase style, not the dash-style name.
+- Be careful with its converted key name in the `DOMStringMap` object.

-## Modifying other attributes
+## Modifying tag attributes using xxxAttribute methods

-`setAttribute`, `getAttribute`, and `removeAttribute` methods are used to modify the attributes of an element dynamically.
+Element object provides a set of xxxAttribute methods to access and modify the attributes of an element.:
+- `setAttribute`, `getAttribute`, and `removeAttribute`

+Q: Why do we need these methods after we can modify the HTML page through the element's properties?

+To anser this question, we need to:
+- clarify the difference between the HTML element attributes and the DOM element properties.
+- know the **bi-directional** and **one-directional** binding between the HTML element attributes and the DOM element properties.

 ### HTML element attributes vs DOM element properties